 On July 6, 2007, the Company's Board of Directors adopted the 2007 Stock Incentive Plan for Key Employees, which Plan was subsequently amended (as so amended, the "Plan").
 The Plan provides for the granting of stock options, stock appreciation rights, and other stock-based awards or dividend equivalent rights to key employees, directors, consultants or other persons having a service relationship with the Company, its subsidiaries and certain of its affiliates.
 The number of shares of Company common stock authorized for grant under the Plan is 31,142,858.
-No more than 4.5 million shares may be granted to any one Plan participant in the form of stock options and stock appreciation rights in any given fiscal year of the Company, and no more than 1.5 million shares may be granted to any one Plan participant in the form of stock options have be granted to any one Plan participant in the form of stock options.
+No more than 4.5 million shares may be granted to any one Plan participant in the form of stock options and stock appreciation rights in any given fiscal year of the Company, and no more than 1.5 million shares may be granted to any one Plan participant in the form of other stock-based awards in any given fiscal year of the Company.
+As of January 29, 2010, 17,495,729 of such shares are available for future grants.

 During 2009, 2008 and the 2007 Successor period, the Company granted options that vest solely upon the continued employment of the recipient ("Time Options") as well as options that vest upon the achievement of predetermined annual or cumulative financial-based targets ("Performance Options").
 According to the award terms, 20% of each of the Time Options and Performance Options generally vest annually over a five-year period, and virtually all Time Options and Performance Options granted through January 29, 2010 have been subject to these terms.
 However, in late 2009, the Company began granting awards whereby 25% of each of the Time Options and Performance Options generally vest annually over a four-year period.
 In the event the performance target is not achieved in any given annual performance period, the Performance Options for that period will subsequently vest, if at all, upon the achievement of a cumulative performance target.
-Vesting of the Time Options and Performance or certain public offerings of the Company's common stock.
+Vesting of the Time Options and Performance Options is also subject to acceleration in the event of an earlier change in control or certain public offerings of the Company's common stock.
 Each of these options, whether Time Options or Performance Options have a contractual term of 10 years and an exercise price equal to the fair value of the underlying common stock on the date of grant.